Meet Our Team

 She continues her advocacy work where she contributes to conversations focused on expanding educational access and equity:

-A Research fellow in the Future Justice Lawyers of Chicago program, where she contributes to conversations focused on expanding educational access and equity
+A board member of the Partnership for College Completion (Current) where she contributes to conversations focused on expanding educational access and equity

 Kia began her journey with the office as a Communications and Media Aide Intern, where she supported digital storytelling, social media management, and outreach initiatives.
 Her dedication and growth led to her advancement into the role of Communications Coordinator, where she now translates messaging into clear, compelling content across social media platforms, press releases, and newsletters while ensuring alignment with Rep. Ammons brand and priorities.